Thursday, December 19, 2024

 Imagine being a slightly above average quarterback, drafted that high and then thrown into a scenario like the above in the world's largest sports market.
 John Mara was right about one thing: the Giants really did do everything possible to screw this kid up.

 And while no sane person would believe the Giants are that close to a Super Bowl appearance, one thing is abundantly clear: Daniel Jones is not the short-term or long-term solution under center.
-The fact that the braintrust at 1 MetLife Stadium Drive has grudgingly come to that conclusion means that this franchise will finally be able to begin its long journey from mediocrity to relevance.
+That the braintrust at 1 MetLife Stadium Drive has grudgingly come to that conclusion is a good sign.
+It means that this franchise will finally be able to begin its long journey from mediocrity to relevance.

 Tuesday, October 22, 2024